ReinhardMartin/dncs-http3/README.md

 - **--name nginx1:** use ports 100 - 743 with the protocol TCP

 This is possible because of the configuration files located in `docker/conf/` passed by the `-v` option in Docker.
+We have already enabled the _X11 forwarding_ and installed _Google Chrome_ on our `client`, in order to run it we can follow [these simple instructions](https://jcook0017.medium.com/how-to-enable-x11-forwarding-in-windows-10-on-a-vagrant-virtual-box-running-ubuntu-d5a7b34363f).